The Boy Who Cried Werewolf (1973 film): Plot

 During the following night's full moon, Robert transforms and searches through the house for Richie who, in anticipation, has hidden himself.
 The werewolf then seeks out the newlyweds, pushing their camper down a hill.
 He mutilates their bodies, carrying away one of the heads.
 Returning to the cabin's shed just before daybreak, he digs a hole to bury the head.
 Richie, hearing noises, sneaks down to the shed and witnesses the werewolf's changing back into his father.
 Moments later, the sheriff arrives to report on the previous killings, convinced of a connection between the attacks.
 On the drive home, Richie questions his father about his actions, but Robert dismisses everything, clearly irritable and bothered about his memory blackout.
 Richie jumps hurriedly out of the car upon arriving at his mother's, telling her that he is scared to be alone with his father, because his father is a monster.

 Sandy talks with Robert about their son's fears and how Richie thinks Robert is a werewolf.
 It is agreed that another visit with the psychiatrist is in order.
-The doctor tells Robert that Richie genuinely believes that Robert is a werewolf, and that these type of fantasies can be quite powerful for children.
+The doctor tells Robert that Richie genuinely believes that Robert is a werewolf, and that these types of fantasies can be quite powerful for children.
 The doctor tells Robert that werewolf victims suffer from amnesia and their hands will become deformed the longer they are infected.
 As their session goes on, the full moon rises and Robert kills the doctor.
 Meanwhile, Sandy tells Richie this time she will go with him and Robert for a family weekend.

 The next day, a reluctant Richie and his mom prepare to leave for the cabin with Robert, unaware that the headline of the morning paper reads "Local Psychiatrist Murdered".
 The three set out for the cabin, stopping at a hippie commune on the way.
 The hippies, with their wild-eyed leader (Bob Homel), are forming a circle of power to drive away evil spirits.
-When the family stop to watch, the hippies shout at them to join in, and while an amused Sandy agrees, when Robert tries to enter the circle, he is stopped short and cannot move further, as if an invisible barrier were before him.
+When the family stops to watch, the hippies shout at them to join in, and while an amused Sandy agrees, when Robert tries to enter the circle, he is stopped short and cannot move further, as if an invisible barrier were before him.
 A disturbed Sandy grabs him and they get back in the car and continue to the cabin, where they settle down for the evening.
 Sandy talks gently with Robert, confessing that she has really missed him and that perhaps they should get back together.